Malaysia - eCommerceMalaysia - eCommerce

 Mobile eCommerceM-Commerce is growing rapidly in Malaysia.
 The increase of mobile network operators, the ubiquity of commercial banks offering M-Commerce services and the increase in market size all demonstrate that the M-Commerce sector is growing.
 However, there are several challenges facing this industry: the level of security, the improvement of technology and the level of consumer satisfaction.

 The development of M-Commerce in Malaysia is in line with the growth of mobile network operators.
-It has grown from three major players to 20 mobile network operators.
-The three major mobile network providers in Malaysia are Celcom (13.4 million), Maxis (12.4 Million) and Digi (10.9 Million).
-Overall, total active mobile subscribers in Malaysia are 41,324,700 and the mobile penetration rate is high at about 139 percent.
+The market has grown from three major players to 20 mobile network operators.
+The three major mobile network providers in Malaysia are Celcom, Maxis, Digi and U Mobile.
+Overall, active mobile subscribers in Malaysia total 41,324,700 and the mobile penetration rate is high at about 139 percent.
 The majority of customers are using prepaid services compared to post-paid services.